A Compendium of Insightful Information for Our Phoenix Community – Vol. 2

 Become a member of the Phoenix Forum, a site dedicated for our Phoenix software community.
 In the forum, members can pose questions to our experts and interact with their peers – it is an excellent source to gain and share knowledge, experience and ideas.
 The forum is also a site to download software, check on licensing, and submit Phoenix software support requests.
-When you join, you can search for specific topics of interest – for example, a search on IVIVC reveals a recent post that discusses Plotting Fabs vs Fdiss using the IVIVC Toolkit.

-Your source for all Certara information including case studies, white papers, blog posts, webinars, articles, posters, brochures and press releases.
+Your source for all Certara information including case studies, white papers, blog posts, webinars, articles, posters, brochures, and press releases.
 Visit the Library >